martinlb/PrettyIndex/README.md

 ## Troubleshooting

 Make sure the options set in `.htaccess` files of PrettyIndex can actually be changed.
-This means that you need to allow to ovveride the used options in your apache configuration of the directory apaxy used with: `AllowOverride Indexes`
+This means that you need to allow to ovveride the used options in your apache configuration of the directory PrettyIndex used with: `AllowOverride Indexes`

 Find more information in the in the [apache documentation](https://httpd.apache.org/docs/2.2/de/mod/core.html).